Giphy/GiphyAPI/README.md

 ##### Parameters

-+ ids - a comma separated list of IDs to fetch GIF size data
++ ids - a comma separated list of IDs to fetch GIF size data.

 ## Sample Response, Get GIFs by ID